emmamme/UTutor/README.md

   1. Edit their own profiles except email
   2. Can search for tutors by username or by skills
   3. Search results will be displayed on google map and in a list
+7. All data user entered are save into MongoDB database file

+## Features:
+__1. Google Map API__

+Since we have postal code for each user, it allows us to display them on a map.
+  1. We first use Google's Geocoding API to convert the postal codes of the users from search result to longitude and latitude which is the only allowed input for Google Map API
+  2. Then we mark them on the map with information box.
+  3. When each pin on Google is clicked, coresponding tutor info will be displayed on the map.

+__2. Email function with nodemailer__

+For each tutor in search result,  there is a button "Email Me" which allows a user to send email to the tutor through our application email.

+__3. Search by Username or Skills__

+Tutor could be found by both his username or by his skills, user could switch search keyword by choosing different search bar tab in the search page.

+__4. Like and Dislike a Tutor__

+In the search result, a tutor can be liked or disliked by users.
+Number of likes and dislikes are recorded in database.

+__5. Responsive design for Some pages__

+With the help of Bootstrap, we made some pages including adminDashboard.html and index.html responsive.

 ## Error Handling:
 __1. Input Validation__